About twenty-five years ago, I tried to buy a used Honda Civic.

 1. You can check your credit report for free

-Your credit score boils down the information on your credit report.
-If you care about having a good score, you need to check your report.
+Your credit score boils down the information on your credit report — if you care about having a good score, that's where you start.

-Check your credit report for free once a year on Annualcreditreport.com.
-Be wary of other sites: this is the sole official site for free credit reports.
+Check your credit report for free once a year on Annualcreditreport.com — and be wary of other sites — this is the ONLY official site for free credit reports.